het-tanis/prolug-labs/Linux-Labs/01-system-checking/step1/text.md

-Create a new empty file called `my-new-file` in your home directory
+Follow along and look around a new Linux system for the first time

 <br>